 In this video we’ll hack up the champion 600’s PCB and convert it to 5F1 Tweed Champ specs!
 After this mod, which involves removing a lot of parts, the amp sounds so much better!
 Makes you wonder why Fender doesn’t let you have this amp in that configuration without buying your expensive ticket into the boutique club.

 The Champion 600 (reissue) was a reasonably priced, read low budget amp.
-But it’s design allows it to perform like a Tweed style amplifier with fairly simple work on the circuitry
+Looks like the one from the 40’s but technically it houses a blackface or silverface champ circuitry, but with inferior components.
+However, it’s design allows it to perform like a Tweed style amplifier with fairly simple work on the circuitry

 A small practise amp that has the overdrive , harmonic richness and dynamics of the amp it was supposed to reissue was all we wanted anyway, so let’s go.

 warning! working on electrical gear involves high voltages! make sure you are qualified and experienced in doing this kind of work. if not, leave it to someone who is!
 I'm not, i'm just desperate.

 Obviously we need a soldering iron.
 But we also need a bit of jumperwire a pair of plyers and a multimeter.
 It’s wise to have a drain cable or another safe way to drain the filter capacitors.

 Component wise we only need: 22k@2W, 22k@1w, 1,5k@1w and a 0,022uF Tone cap.
 Optional some 2w resistor values ranging from 470 ohm to 1k to finetune the bias if needed.

 modification steps overview

 – Removal of R18, R19, R20, R21, R22.